 When was the Japan Business Federation founded?

-The Japan Business Federation was founded in May 2002.
-This entity emerged from the merger of the Japan Federation of Economic Organizations and the Japan Federation of Employers' Associations.
+The Japan Business Federation was established in May 2002.
+This entity emerged from the merger of the Japan Federation of Economic Organizations and Nikkeiren on that date.

 Short answers, pulled from the story.

-The Japan Business Federation was founded in May 2002.
-This entity emerged from the merger of the Japan Federation of Economic Organizations and the Japan Federation of Employers' Associations.
+The Japan Business Federation was established in May 2002.
+This entity emerged from the merger of the Japan Federation of Economic Organizations and Nikkeiren on that date.

-The Japan Business Federation had 1,601 members by 2010.
-This total included 1,281 companies, 129 industrial associations, and 47 regional economic groups.
+The Japan Business Federation counted 1,601 total members by the 15th of June 2010.
+This figure included 1,281 individual companies, 129 industrial associations, and 47 regional economic organizations.